DoYouEvenSheesh/DoYouEvenSheesh/AboutMe.md

 # About Me I guess;
 - 👋 Hi, I’m @DoYouEvenSheesh
-- 👀 I’m interested in idk
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning Racket
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on Racket
+- 💞️ I’m looking to collaborate on anything tech related
-- 📫 How to reach me Discord: Poseidon#8837
-- 🤦‍♂️I'm Weak at: Physics
-### and I finally wanna ask you DoYouEvenSheesh?
+### and finally I wanna ask you, DoYouEvenSheesh?